wp-plugins/ajax-event-calendar/readme.txt

 == Frequently Asked Questions ==

+= How do I manage (add, edit, delete) events? =
+As with Google Calendars, to add an event, simply click on a date in the administrative calendar view.
+Users can only edit and delete events they create.
+Administrators can edit and delete all events.

+= The calendar won't let me create events prior to the current date = By default, event creation is restricted to "Enforce event creation between 30 minutes and one year from the current time".
+To remove this restriction, uncheck the "Enforce event creation..." checkbox in the Settings menu, under the Calendar sub-menu.

-= I upgraded the plugin and neither the admin nor the front-end calendar appear = Go to the Calendar Options page in the Settings menu and if none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
+= I upgraded the plugin and the calendar no longer appears = Go to the Calendar Options page in the Settings menu and if none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
 If the calendar still does not appear, please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") and include your URL for troubleshooting purposes.

-= I upgraded the plugin to 0.9.6 and the front-end calendar no longer appears = To accommodate a wider range of themes, the front-end calendar installation, as of this version, depends on a shortcode - see Installation tab for details.
+= I upgraded the plugin to 0.9.6 and the front-end calendar no longer appears = To accommodate a wider range of themes, the front-end calendar installation, as of this version, depends on a shortcode - see the [Installation tab](http://wordpress.org/extend/plugins/ajax-event-calendar/installation/) for details.

 = What does this plugin remove when deleted? =
 The event and category databases, custom calendar roles and capabilities, plugin options and widget settings are permanently removed.

 = How does the calendar filter work? =
-The filter is appears only when more than one event category has been created.
+The filter appears only when more than one event category has been created.

 = What happens to user events when they are deleted? = All events associated with a deleted user are permanently deleted.